hilearn/flask-healthcheck/README.md

 `marshmallow-annotations` - library to automatically convert attrs classes to marshmallow schemas

-`marshmallow-enum` - library to automatically convert python enums to marshmallow enums, so they appear nicely in the API
+`marshenum` - library to automatically convert python enums to marshmallow enums, so they appear nicely in the API.

 `flask-smorest` is a set of flask extensions, that include
   - 'flask>=1.1.0'